dash-ui/styles/README.md

     backgroundColor: color.brand,
   }),
   // Lastly, styles need not use callbacks if they don't need
-  // access to CSS variables
+  // access to CSS tokens
   black: {
     backgroundColor: '#000',
   },